keisoko/freeCodeCampTributePage/README.md

 User Story: I can view a tribute page with an image and text.

-User Story: I can view a tribute page with an image and text.
+User Story: I can click on a link that will take me to an external website with further information on the topic.